rothskeller/packet-shell/README.md

-    packet connect    connect, send queued messages, and receive messages packet delete     delete an unsent message completely packet draft      remove an unsent message from the send queue packet edit       edit an unsent outgoing message packet help       provide help on the packet shell or its commands packet ics309     generate an ICS-309 form with all messages
+    packet connect    connect, send queued messages, and receive messages packet delete     delete an unsent message completely packet draft      remove an unsent message from the send queue packet dump       show a message in encoded form packet edit       edit an unsent outgoing message packet help       provide help on the packet shell or its commands packet ics309     generate an ICS-309 form with all messages